 Swing traders generally use technical analysis and look at charts for entry and exit points.
 Reasons for entering and exiting trades are mostly based on technical patterns.
 This is probably the most common trading style for retail Forex traders, especially those at the very beginning of their trading journey.
 In saying that, it doesn’t mean that professional traders do not favor this trading style and strategies associated with it.
-Combining some aspects of fundamental analysis and technical setups can also help a lot.
+Combining some aspects of fundamental analysis and technical setups could also enhance this type of trading.

 Position traders are the FX equivalent of “investors”.
 They are focused on the longer term, and generally use some form of macroeconomic analysis to decide on trades.
 These trades can take anywhere between one month to a couple of years to come to fruition.
 Institutional traders often fall into this category, due to both the size of the positions they hold and the level of sophistication they have.

-Macro hedge funds put significant resources into economic forecasting and analysis, and often take trades over the longer term based on this research.
-This also allows them to trade larger positions, work in and out of positions over time, and exit for larger profits.
-The greatest trades of all time fall into this category, George Soros “breaking” the Bank of England, the long US Treasury Bond, even the “Big Short”… These can all be described as long term trades based on macroeconomic factors.Trade now
+Macro hedge funds put significant resources into economic forecasting and analysis, and often take trades over the long-term based on this research.
+This also allows them to trade larger positions, work in and out of positions over time, and exit for larger payouts.
+The greatest trades of all time fall into this category, George Soros “breaking” the Bank of England, the long US Treasury Bond, even the “Big Short”… These can all be described as long term trades based on macroeconomic factors.To the platform